catamphetamine/webpack-isomorphic-tools/README.md

     // then you need to use require()
     // because import will only be executed a single time
     // (when the application launches)
-    const picture = require('./../cat.jpg')
+    // you can refer to the "Require() vs import" section for more explanation const picture = require('./../cat.jpg')

     const html =